runonbitcoin/nimble/README.md

 ## Advanced API

 `nimble` also provides a lower-level API for advanced developers.
-Every class above is wrapper around underlying functions that the user may discover and use directly.
+Every class above is wrapper around underlying functions that you may discover and use directly.

 Hash a message with SHA-256